 People want to be seen as heroic, good or credible.
 By sharing stories told through their eyes, they have the chance to paint themselves in a good light.
-In many cases, they do this through making the other party look bad or foolish, to create contrast or to boost their self-esteem.
+In many cases, they do this by making the other party look bad or foolish, to create contrast or to boost their self-esteem.

 Avoid direct conflict/praise

 We live in a culture where many of us don’t complain and we don’t praise easily.
 If we have a problem or a great experience, we will tell our circle of friends in preference to directly telling the person or business that generated it.
-This is particularly true if the person is worried about the response they may get from the person or business, if they feel there is no point in speaking up, or they don’t know how to get their message heard.
+This is particularly true if the person is worried about the response they may get from the person or business if they feel there is no point in speaking up, or they don’t know how to get their message heard.